This document was compiled and is copyright (2001) by Robert J. Budzynski.

 its own.
 Named constants are class members just like

-variables and methods, and are also public
+variables and methods, and are also public by

 default.